chorvick/generatereadme/output/README.md

-  #hey o
+  # My big project
 ## Description
-very good
+It is fantastic

 ## Installation
-you know
+Just pull it down and run it on the command line.

 ## User Story
-well i have to do it
+As a user I want to generate a READ.me file easily with NodeJs

 ## Contribution Guidelines
-just do a pull
+Please do a pull request or open an issue on github.

 ## Testing Directions
-none required
+Testing complete.
+Pleaes report any bugs found.

 ### Contact Information
-Please address inquiries to me on Github: henry (https://github.com/)henry
+Please address inquiries to me on Github: HenryH (https://github.com/HenryH)

-Reach me by e mail at: a@aol.com
+Reach me by e mail at: henry@aol.com